-and management (Beyruth and Tanaka, 2000).
-Plankton is the most sensitive floating community which is being the first target of water pollution, thus any undesirable change in aquatic ecosystem affects diversity as well as biomass of this community.
-Phytoplankton are Autotrophs and belonging to first trophic level (Mondal et al., 2014).
-Population dynamics of these phytoplankton get influenced by many physico-chemical parameters of water.
-Now-adays, anthropogenic activities exerting a great pressure on these freshwater sources to fulfill the need of water for drinking, agricultural and industrial use.
+(Reynolds, 1999) and management (Beyruth and Tanaka, 2000).
+Now-a-days, anthropogenic activities exerting a great pressure on these freshwater sources to fulfill the need of water for drinking, agricultural and industrial use.
 Indeed, these water reservoirs become the site of drainage and sewage release, due to which physical and chemical parameters get altered, ultimately leading to decline in the floral and faunal diversity.
-Present attempt was made to know the phytoplankton diversity from Vadgaon freshwater tank.
+Present attempt was made to know the phytoplankton diversity from Shirol freshwater tank.
 Various workers made an attempt to study the planktonic diversity over this area are Bhosale et al. (2010 a) and Bhosale et al. (2010 b).